MechatronicBeing/MechatronicBeing.github.io/README.md

   - No specific programming language or material needed, the "mind" software :
     - can work on any computer, *with some benefits and drawbacks*
     - can work with any programming language, *with some benefits and drawbacks*
-    - can use internal/external resources given : CPU, GPU, Memories, software, networks...
+    - can use resources (CPU, GPU, Memories, programs, media, networks...), internal or external, private or public, already given or added later
-    - will try to use the resources intelligently (time, quality and quantity of resources are evaluated, to improve or reduce behaviors)
+    - will try to use the resources intelligently
-  - Less "hard" programming and less mathematics : the intelligence will self-develop (as genetic and generic)
+  - Less "hard-coded" program and less mathematics : the intelligence will self-develop (with genetic and generic behaviors)
   - Less artificial and less complex to build ; more concrete, complete, versatile and natural
 - Access to Documentation, Programs, Resources, and more...
 - Accessible for all, free of charge and without restrictions, **forever !**